RamseyvanderMeer/AWS-integration/README.md

 - Select Repository and branch ![connect](/connect-github-test-branch.png)
 - configure build options (.yaml file we created earlier) ![yaml](![connect](/configure-build-settings-web.png)
 - save and depoly ![deploy](/finish-app-settings-deploy.png)

+### that's it!
+after this feel free to configure other settings in the App management console like adding a testing enviroment, adding a costom domain or adding tests.